markahrens/mytungsten/src/content/blog/2008/rest-of-the-world.md

 <h3>South America</h3>

-<p>A hot bed of world renouned players, South American leagues are surprising sub par when compared to European leagues.&nbsp; The two top leagues are from Argentina and Brazil.</p>
+A hot bed of world renouned players, South American leagues are surprising sub par when compared to European leagues.&nbsp; The two top leagues are from Argentina and Brazil.

 <h4 class="firstHeading"><span><span>Primera División Argentina</span></span></h4>

-<p>This league has traditionally been top heavy with River Plate and Boca Juniors being the well known and top teams.&nbsp; Lately the league has become more competitive.</p>
+This league has traditionally been top heavy with River Plate and Boca Juniors being the well known and top teams.&nbsp; Lately the league has become more competitive.

 <ul>